Grasmere (village): Transport

 The nearest railway station is Windermere, located 9 mi away; the mentioned bus routes provide direct access to and from the station.
+Windermere has trains to Manchester Airport and a shuttle route to Oxenholme Lake District.
+Services are run by Northern and use the Class 195.

 Community events

 Rushbearing

 Grasmere's Rushbearing Ceremony, centred on St Oswald's Church, has ancient origins.
 The present-day ceremony is an annual event which features a procession through the village with bearings made from rushes and flowers.
 In this procession there are also six Maids of Honour, a brass band, the church choir, and others carrying their own decorated rush-bearing.